stormqloud/kazoo-tgbbok/provisioning.md

 * Research and rewrite the old unreliable provisioning yourself and send me (stormqloud.ca) the instructions ;-)

 # What's in the Kazoo source tree?
 * There are currently 4 versions of provisiong in the Kazoo backend.
 It's unclear how different or similar these are to each other.
+Based on the dates things were checked into the source tree, it would appear that provisioner_v5 is the newest.
+Newest doesn;t mean the best working however!

   * super_awesome_provisioner
   * awesome_provisioner
   * simple_provisioner